-- 3.1 Site-Specific Sources Identified - 3.2 Sample data/Notes:
+3.2 Sample data/Notes:

-No valid surface soil samples were available to assess OEH health risk to deployed personnel.
-The primary soil contamination exposure pathways are dermal contact and dust inhalation.
-Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, herbicides.
-If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
+The primary soil contamination exposure pathways were dermal contact and dust inhalation.
+Typical parameters analyzed for included semi-volatile organic compounds (SVOC), heavy metals, polychlorinated biphenyls (PCB), pesticides, herbicides, and radionuclides.
+If the contaminant was known or suspected, other parameters may have been analyzed (i.e. total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
+For the risk assessment, personnel are assumed to remain at these locations for 6 months to 1 year.